 This highlights a commercial challenge for organisations.
 And investing in mental wellbeing holds significant opportunities: research such as Google’s ‘Project Aristotle’ have highlighted that psychological safety is the number one contributor to effective teams.

 Caring about someone's mental wellbeing and psychological safety at work is, however, more than an opportunity for enhanced performance.
-It is our responsibility as humans and our contribution to a workplace culture where people can thrive.
 Underneath the numbers, we must see the individual stories of our colleagues and their families.
-And we all have an obligation to shape work into something that’s working better, for as many of us as possible.
+It is our responsibility as humans to contribute to a workplace culture where people can thrive.

 Investing in your teams' mental and emotional wellbeing will support them in working with focus, and direction, especially in an increasingly complex and uncertain world which is testing people’s resilience and adaptability.